Terahertz

 Now, I’m not sure if this is why they chose Roy or how they’re running their campaign, but every little advantage brings this riding one step closer to a progressive future.

-2 Responses to “Reflecting on Roy”
+2 thoughts on “Reflecting on Roy”

 1. Idealistic Pragmatist says: